4 Structuring analytics projects

 - Forecasts on ticket sales could be made daily or by the minute that update a report.

-- Customer lead scores could be dynamically updated throughout the year based on certain conditions.
+- Customer’s lead scores could be dynamically updated throughout the year based on certain conditions.

-- A marketing campaign’s predicted vs. actual vs. expected results could be constantly evaluated for ROI.
+- The predicted vs. actual vs. expected results of a marketing campaign could be constantly evaluated for ROI.

-- Ticket Prices could be automatically updated on a tight interval to optimize sales or revenue.
+- Ticket Prices could be automatically updated on a tight interval for optimizing sales or revenue.

-There are many applications.
-Additionally, you could always write a wrapper (in windows) within your system that runs a script using a simple batch script (A notepad file saved as .bat).
-The following example runs an R script called YourRScript.R.
+There are lots of applications.
+Additionally, you could always write a wrapper within your system that runs a script using a simple batch script (A notepad file saved as .bat).
+The following example runs and R script called YourRScript.R.

 #-----------------------------------------------------------------